Alcohol-free zone: England

 The first alcohol-free zone established in the United Kingdom was in Coventry, England in 1988.
 Initially, the entire city center was declared to be an alcohol-free zone.
 The zone was later expanded to include the entire city.

 Boston, Lincolnshire established a street drinking ban in January 2015 to address concerns with the antisocial problems associated with public alcohol consumption.
 The street drinking ban includes the town center and other areas.
 Under rules of the ban, those caught drinking in these areas can be fined £100 for a first offense.
 A second offense within six months after having committed a first one can be fined up to £500.
 Additionally, those that are requested to stop drinking and continue to do so can receive a fine of up to £500.
 In January 2015 to commemorate the event, various town council members and city police attended an event where cans of beer were poured down a city street drain.

 In 2009, Knowsley, Merseyside established alcohol-free zones in some of its parks to address problems with binge drinking-related crime and antisocial behavior.
 Drinking in licensed drinking establishments was not affected by the zones.

 Liverpool, England has some alcohol-free zones in areas of the city.

 India

 The entire region of Attappadi, Kerala, India was established as an alcohol-free zone in 1996 by Chief Minister AK Antony.
 Despite the ban, alcohol has been illegally brought into the region by community residents who travel to Annaikatti to purchase liquor from TASMAC stores.
+Gujarat, the state of india is totally alcohol free from decades.

 United States

 Some parks and recreation areas in the United States are alcohol-free zones, such as in Johnson County, Iowa, where alcohol consumption is allowed in some park and recreation areas but not others.
 For example, alcoholic beverages may be consumed in some day use areas and campgrounds in parks, but not in beach areas within some parks.

-The riverfront at Covington, Ohio was established as an alcohol-free zone circa 1989 by Covington police.
+The riverfront at Covington, Kentucky was established as an alcohol-free zone circa 1989 by Covington police.